adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - It covers the entire 360 field of view surrounding the car.

-The geometric structure ofthe four cameras and the motion of the car induces a spatiotemporalstructure across the four images.
+- The geometric structure of the four cameras and the motion of the car induces a spatiotemporalstructure across the four images.

 For example, whenthe car is turning left, the region imaged by the front camerawill be imaged by the right-mirror camera after a delay.

 Thereis also similarity in the near-field road surface in all the fourcameras as they belong to the same road surface.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyOTQ4MzE0NF19
+eyJoaXN0b3J5IjpbLTMxNDY2NzUzMV19
 -->